ricson5499/emmet1.0-sublime3plugin/README.md

 *Important, this emmet version is only try help fix those user that have problem on sublime (snippet corrupted, shortcut no working, dun wish to update)
 For the rest please try to use the new emmet version.

+## 1. Disable auto upgrade for emmet

-## 1. Open Package Control.sublime-settings from
+Open Package Control.sublime-settings from

 Preferences -> Package Setting -> Package Control -> Setting - User